BryannX/Kurzly/README.md

 ## Design and Implementation
 The focus of the design and implementation was:
 - Uniqueness and brevity of the short url ids.
-- Reactiviteness and Scalability of the application through Futures and asynchronous operation.
+- Reactivity and Scalability of the application through Futures and asynchronous operation.
 - Data Persistence across multiple backend service instances.

 ## Tech Stack